SarthakRay26/SBFoods-SmartInternz/readme.md

 ## License 📝

-This project is licensed under the GNU License (cannot be used for commercial purposes)- see the LICENSE file for details.
+This project is licensed under the Non-Commercial License (cannot be used for commercial purposes, should not be used without permission) - see the LICENSE file for details.

 ## Acknowledgments 🎉